MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 ~~~~
 ![](media/rserver-scaler-user-guide-1-introduction/image2.png)

-We can also compute descriptive statistics for the variable:
+You can also compute descriptive statistics for the variable:
 ~~~~
 	rxSummary(~ ArrDelay, data = airXdfData)